-The story is set in motion by the peculiar death of a wealthy businessmen whose influence extends to UK cabinet level, and thereafter two simultaneous strands of investigation are followed, headed by individuals whose paths never cross.
+The World War II story is set in motion by the peculiar death of a wealthy businessmen whose influence extends to UK cabinet level, and thereafter two simultaneous strands of investigation are followed, headed by individuals whose paths never cross.
 In London Stanley Pilgrim sets up a covert group to probe the suspicious death, while the German Colonel Von Kleist is tasked with assessing the Legion project overseen by his one-time military cadet classmate Rudolf Heysig in Romania.
 Pilgrim and Von Kleist are both flawed men, yet both driven, one ideologically, the other by a penitent remorse, and pay the consequences for carrying out patriotic service.

 Nury combines elements based on an actual assassination attempt on Hitler, and the demise of Reinhard Heydrich, a particularly virulent Nazi active in Eastern Europe, as the dramatic centrepiece of his story.
-A sly humour permeates (Heysig’s name, the portrayal of the repressed British), without ever distracting from the flow, but those whose tastes run to more visceral horror may be unsatisfied with the slow pace and the rare intrusion of the supernatural elements before the climax.
+A sly humour permeates (Heysig’s name, the portrayal of the repressed British), without ever distracting from the flow, but those whose tastes run to more visceral horror may be unsatisfied with the slow pace and restricting the intrusion of supernatural elements before the climax.